Venue

 Venue and Logistics

-The SAE 2026 Conference will take place at the Faculty of Business and Administration, University of Bucharest, located in the western-central part of Bucharest, with convenient access to major transport connections, accommodation, and cultural landmarks.
+The SAE 2026 Conference will take place at the University of Bucharest, at 90 Panduri Road, in the western-central part of Bucharest, with convenient access to major transport connections, accommodation, and cultural landmarks.

 Conference Venue

-Host institution: Faculty of Business and Administration, University of Bucharest
+Venue: Faculty of Sociology and Social Work, University of Bucharest

 Address: 90 Panduri Road, Sector 5, 050663, Bucharest, Romania